You Made it!

 If I could go back I’d start building my personal brand SO much earlier.

-They understand that building trust happens both in-person AND online.
+They understand that building trust happens both in person AND online.

-They’re improving their internal company reputation, strengthening their relationships with their employees and attracting top talent to their teams (goodbye job boards).
+They’re improving their internal company reputation, strengthening their relationships with their employees and attracting top talent to their teams (goodbye lame job boards).

-They are becoming well-known, industry thought leaders.
+They’re becoming well-known, industry thought leaders.

 If you want any of the opportunities I mentioned above, then keep reading.